 Anecdotally, it may seem like bad weather and slow internet are a cause-and-effect pair.
 “Evidence from communities with light-pole-based public Wi-Fi suggests that rainy days had an impact on signal strength.
 While rainfall can create interference — in much the same way that it limits visibility for human eyes — attenuation due to distance from the router is a much likelier culprit for low signal strength,” according to Techwalla.

-In other words, slow internet and bad weather is a case of correlation, not causation.
-Here’s what’s really happening during those snowstorms and thunder-ridden nights that are causing your internet slowdowns.
+In other words, slow internet and bad weather are a correlation, not causation.
+Here’s what’s happening during those snowstorms and thunder-ridden nights causing your internet slowdowns.

-High internet traffic to blame for slow internet
+High internet traffic is usually to blame for slow internet

 Instead of the weather itself, a poor internet connection on a bad weather day is probably due to high traffic volume.
 When more people are stuck at home, they are more likely to be online, entertaining themselves by surfing, streaming and gaming.